Click on any picture to see a larger version.

 15th century Father Diego de San Nicolás del Puerto had a rather bizarre path to sainthood.
 He was renowned as a missionary and miracle-worker in Alcalá, Spain.
 Perhaps as a Divine reward for delivering a bumper crop of souls to the Church, his body miraculously avoided decomposition after he died.
 In 1562, Spanish King Philip II’s son was dying of a brain hemorrhage.
 When the physicians’ bloodletting didn’t help, the king’s priest decided to try alternative medicine.
 He fetched Diego’s century-old corpse and put it in the prince’s bed.
 By the next morning the prince had miraculously recovered.
 (Even more miraculously, he avoided death from fright or revulsion when he discovered the dead body in his bed.)
 Philip, an important political player in the election of Pope Gregory XIII, asked the Pope to declare Diego a saint.
 Gregory officially Latinized Diego’s name as Didacus, but Spanish-speakers call him San Diego.

 A century and a half after Vizcaíno, both the Spanish king and the Catholic Church turned their attention toward consolidating their respective empires in California.
-The Church was represented by members of the Franciscan Order of monks, led by Father Junípero Serra.
+The Church was represented by members of the monastic Franciscan Order, led by Father (now Saint) Junípero Serra.
 Their job was to turn the heathen Indians into faithful Catholics, and to build missions from which the Church could assert its authority while meeting the spiritual needs of a new flock.
 Given Didacus’ reputation for converting heathens, it was surely appropriate that California’s chain of 21 missions would begin in San Diego.

 Like most of the California missions, Mission Basilica San Diego de Alcalá suffered wear and neglect during the transition from Spain to Mexico to the United States.
 The current building is the fifth church on the site, reconstructed in 1931.
 It’s an active parish church, as well as the destination of field trips for herds of nine-year-old school children.
 The “social studies” curriculum for the state’s fourth graders has long focused on California history, including when feasible a visit to the nearest mission.
 Since that’s the only time it’s taught, the educational system has effectively ensured adult Californians’ complete ignorance of state history.
 Those who move to California after age nine miss it; everyone else will surely forget all of it before high school.